quarkuscoffeeshop/quarkuscoffeeshop-ansible/README.md

 Requirements
 ------------

-* OpenShift 4.x Cluster installed
+* OpenShift 4.5 an up Cluster installed
 * Ansible should be installed on machine
 * oc cli must be installed
 * Ansible community.kubernetes module must be installed `ansible-galaxy collection install community.kubernetes`